fatherdougalmaguire/fatherdougalmaguire.github.io/projects/corewars/index.md

 Further,  genetic programming can be used to evolve warriors without human intervention.

+Again,  I found that there were a dearth of MacOS based MARS environments.

-I decided to roll my own MARS environment as my second major project.
+So I decided to roll my own as my second major project.

 #### On the links